About Face ID advanced technology

 Much of our digital lives are stored on iPhone and iPad, and it's important to protect that information.
 In the same way that Touch ID revolutionized authentication using a fingerprint, Face ID revolutionizes authentication using facial recognition.
 Face ID provides intuitive and secure authentication enabled by the state-of-the-art TrueDepth camera system with advanced technologies to accurately map the geometry of your face.

 With a simple glance, Face ID securely unlocks your iPhone or iPad Pro.
-You can use it to authorize purchases from the iTunes Store, App Store, and Book Store, payments with Apple Pay, and more.
+You can use it to authorize payments with Apple Pay, purchases from the App Store, Book Store, and other Apple media services, and more.
 Developers can also allow you to use Face ID to sign into their apps.
-Apps that support Touch ID automatically support Face ID.

 Advanced technologies

 The technology that enables Face ID is some of the most advanced hardware and software that we’ve ever created.
 The TrueDepth camera captures accurate face data by projecting and analyzing thousands of invisible dots to create a depth map of your face and also captures an infrared image of your face.
-A portion of the neural engine of the A11, A12 Bionic, A12X Bionic, A13 Bionic, A14 Bionic, and A15 Bionic chip—protected within the Secure Enclave—transforms the depth map and infrared image into a mathematical representation and compares that representation to the enrolled facial data.
+A portion of your device's neural engine — protected within the Secure Enclave — transforms the depth map and infrared image into a mathematical representation and compares that representation to the enrolled facial data.

 To start using Face ID, you need to first enroll your face.
 You might do this during the initial set up process, or at a later time by going to Settings > Face ID & Passcode.
 To unlock your device using Face ID, simply glance at it.
 Face ID requires that the TrueDepth camera sees your face or your eyes, whether your device is lying on a surface or you're holding it in a natural position.
 The TrueDepth camera has a similar range of view as when you take a photo or make a FaceTime call with the front camera.
 Face ID works best when the device is arm’s length or less from your face (25–50 cm away from your face).
 To use Face ID while wearing a mask, set up the feature and make sure the camera can see your eyes.